Particular/docs.particular.net/samples/saga/migration/sample.md

 The message flow is designed to demonstrate the correctness of migration logic:
  * The `StartingMessage` (sent via `start` command) starts the saga and assigns the correlation property.
- * The `CorrelatedMessage` (sent via `ping` command) contains the correlation property value of an already started saga.
+ * The `CorrelatedMessage` (sent via `complete` command) contains the correlation property value of an already started saga.
 Handling of this message results in sending back a `ReplyMessage`
  * The `ReplyMessage` sent by the saga contains the saga ID header containing the storage ID (not the correlation property) of the saga instance that sent it
  * The `ReplyFollowUpMessage` send as a response to `ReplyMessage` contains the mentioned saga ID header by which the target saga is being looked up

 snippet:Handlers

-To summarise, sagas can be either looked up by their correlation property value or the storage ID.
+To summarize, sagas can be either looked up by their correlation property value or the storage ID.

 ### How it works